General Degree Requirements

 Catalog Year.
 Catalog year refers to the undergraduate catalog rules and requirements to which you have been assigned.
 Each academic year SIU publishes an Undergraduate Catalog which serves as an agreement between the university and student that outlines rules, policies, overall degree requirements, as well as specific program/major requirements.

-A catalog year is assigned as the year/term that you matriculate to the university.
+A catalog year is assigned as the year/term that you matriculate to the University.
 If you are part of Saluki Transfer Pathways, your catalog year corresponds to the first year/term you attended college after high school graduation.
 This means that the SIU program requirements influencing your course decisions at community college will not change when you transfer regardless of subsequent curriculum updates.

 Your catalog year can be found on Degree Works and a digital copy of each Undergraduate Catalog can be found at catalog.siu.edu.
 It is important to note that your catalog year is valid for up to seven continuous years.
 If you are still pursuing your baccalaureate degree after that time period, your catalog year will be subject to current curricula requirements and your degree requirements may change.

 Degree Works.
-Progress toward degree can be monitored using the Degree Works audit system available through SalukiNet for all students with a catalog year of summer 2012 and later.
+Progress toward degree can be monitored using the Degree Works audit system available through SalukiNet for all students with a catalog year of Summer 2012 and later.
 The audit system is used to clear all undergraduate degree awards.
 Please also see the Bachelor’s Degree section of the catalog for additional information about degree clearance.

 Associate Degree